Gohxuann/MyPhishingWeb/README.md

 1. Locate the `index.html` file in the project folder.
 2. Right-click on the file in your code editor (like VSCode).
 3. Choose the option:
-   “PHP Server: Reload Server and Open in Browser”
+   **"PHP Server: Reload Server and Open in Browser"**
 4. The MyPhishFish interface will open in your default browser.

+### **3. Chrome Extension Setup**
+Follow these steps to load and run the Chrome extension:
+1. Open **Google Chrome** and navigate to `chrome://extensions/`.
+2. Enable **Developer Mode** (toggle switch at the top right).
+3. Click on "**Load unpacked**".
+4. Select the **chrome_extension** folder in your project directory.
+5. The MyPhishFish Chrome extension will be added to your browser.
+6. Pin the extension to your browser toolbar for quick access.

-### **3. System Workflow**
+### **4. System Workflow**
-- File Scanning: Upload a file to analyze and detect malware or malicious content.
+- **File Scanning**: Upload a file to analyze and detect malware or malicious content.
-- URL/IP Scanning: Input a URL or IP address to identify phishing threats.
+- **URL/IP Scanning**: Input a URL or IP address to identify phishing threats.
-- Gemini AI Explanation: View clear, AI-generated explanations for flagged results.
+- **Gemini AI Explanation**: View clear, AI-generated explanations for flagged results.
-- Malware Quiz: Access an interactive 10-question quiz to improve cybersecurity knowledge.
+- **Malware Quiz**: Access an interactive 10-question quiz to improve cybersecurity knowledge.
-- Real-Time Dashboard: Monitor live updates of file scans, URL scans, and IP scans.
+- **Real-Time Dashboard**: Monitor live updates of file scans, URL scans, and IP scans.
+- **Chrome Extension**: Scan URLs directly within your browser using the MyPhishFish Chrome extension.

 ---
 ## Troubleshooting